Are you familiar with the Gartley harmonic pattern? How about Gartley patterns in general? If not, this article will get you up to speed ASAP.

 The bearish Gartley is comprised of a solid downward move in price followed by a series of retracements.
 The GBP/USD price chart below gives us a clear look at the bearish Gartley.

-How to Trade Forex Using the Gartley Pattern
+How to Trade the Gartley Pattern (in 3 Steps)?

 As with all forms of technical analysis, there’s a process behind executing a bearish or bullish Gartley trade.
 It involves building the pattern, determining market entry, and locating stop losses and profit targets.